 As a result of the Covid-19 pandemic, we suddenly started frequently hear about “online workshops”, “live classes,” and “virtual training.”, all of which are, in reality, alternative terms for webinars.

 Webinars give you the opportunity to share your skills and knowledge while growing your audience.
-If you have a business, it’s a great way of reaching a whole new audience and as a marketing strategy, webinars are inexpensive to make.
+If you have a business, it’s a great way of reaching a whole new audience and as a marketing strategy, thanks to the proliferation of self-service webinar software platforms, webinars are easy and inexpensive to make.

 We’ve compiled a list of webinar statistics for 2021, and based on what we’ve seen, the numbers suggest that webinars—as a marketing channel and sales funnel—will continue to grow in scale exponentially.